maintenance

 • More automated process

-• May require specific branded tablets
+• Some models want specific branded tablets

 Troubleshooting Common Issues